geheimerr/SegfaultSurvivors_SrikarTandulwadikar_Jazzee2025/README.md

 The repo also consists of the PDF in the required naming scheme.
 Please find <ins>SegfaultSurvivors_SrikarTandulwadikar_Jazzee2025_Document</ins> among the project files to access our project's document.

 ## Regarding the MLP:
-The video link attached above consists of the demonstration of Lexablys's MLP as well.
+The video link attached above consists of the demonstration of Lexably's MLP as well.